ARCHER2-HPC/archer2-website/support-access/servicedesk.md

 Please try and provide as much background information as possible as this will speed up the processing time considerably.
 Existing ARCHER2 users will be asked for their user ID, project code, and, where applicable, the commands they are using and the error message they get.

-For more complex queries a callback may be booked to dicuss your issue with an EPCC expert at a time of your convenience.
+For more complex queries a callback may be booked to discuss your issue with an EPCC expert at a time of your convenience.
 This may be done via Zoom or telephone.

 ## How the Service Desk ticket system works